A method to determine algebraically integral Cayley digraphs on finite Abelian group

+A digraph is called algebraically integral over a number field $ K $ if its spectrum consists of some algebraic integers of $ K. $ Since 1974, Harary and Schwenk (see [9]) began to research integral graphs, which in fact are algebraically integral over the rational number field $ \Q. $ There are some literature studying integral Cayley graphs and the spectrum of Cayley digraphs(see e.g., [1][2][3][4][6][14]).

+We call $ D(G, S) $ Gaussian integral if it is algebraically integral over Gaussian field $ \Q(i).$ There are several authors who have studied digraphs with Gaussian spectra(see[7][11][15]).
+And in our previous results, algebraically integral circulant digraphs was discussed completely(see [13]).

-Our purpose in this note is to characterize the integral Cayley graphs among the finite abelian groups and compute the the number of integral Cayley graphs on a given finite abelian group.
+In this paper, we obtain the necessary and sufficient conditions for algebraically integral Cayley digraphs on finite Abelian groups.
+Also, the number of such algebraically integral Cayley digraphs is calculated.